VonStroheim/vshf-config-manager/README.md

 );
 ```

-This will produce an internal settings tree like the following:
+This will create an internal settings tree with the following structure:

 ```
 [